grannycart/by-sound-alone_source/full-draft-manuscripts/1_Chapter.md

 "Yes fuckin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fucking fevered child.
 Bastian, disengage the motor.
 Lets use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."

-Slowly, slowly, the depth gauge needle eased to the right as the boat sank.
+Slowly, slowly, the depth gauge needle rotated to the right as the boat sank.
 And equally slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

+[//]: # (In Stilt City, when they ground the boat, an alarm goes off.
+Include that here?)

 "Fuck me."
 Said Bastian.
 "248 meters down, on the bottom.
 A fucking undersea mountain.
 We landed on the top, like some damned Noah crashing his ark into fucking Ararat."